-Google Pixel Buds review
+Google Pixel Buds full review

 With the release of the Pixel 2 and Pixel 2 XL, Google showed that it is serious about AI.
 Together with machine learning, it presented its new phones as vessels for pioneering software as opposed to radically progressive hardware.

 At the same time, the company announced Pixel Buds, the companion wireless headphones that can do real-time language translation.
 Yes, really - they're akin to the babel fish from The Hitchhiker's Guide to the Galaxy.

 The Pixel Buds can do this very well, but everything else about them is badly thought out.
 The design is ugly, but worse than that, the headset hurts to wear for more than 10 minutes.

 The inevitable comparisons are with Apple’s AirPods, but Google hasn’t aimed to replicate them.
 Unfortunately, the Pixel Buds are a much worse product so maybe it should have.